duderstadt-lab/mars-docs/tutorials/open-a-Molecule-Archive-in-Python.md

 conda deactivate
 ```

-Or simply close the notebook and the terminal window.
+Or simply by closing the notebook and the terminal window.

+Now you can make a bridge between the archive and python and use the great packages from python to create awesome plots.
+This connections offers unlimited possibilities to work with the data created in Mars.

 ### Great Job!